Azure/AKS-Construction/docs/RepoCoreIacWorkflows.md

 > SubnetNotAssociatedWithNATGateway.
 Subnet '***' must have a NAT gateway associated for outbound connection

-AKS is configured to use Nat Gatway for egress.
+AKS is configured to use Nat Gateway for egress.
 It needs to be created and associated to the subnet.

 ### Nat Gateway Public IP